gmarik/gorack/Roadmap.md

 ## gorack_server test
 [x] create test to serve response(s)
+[ ] include headers in request and read them properly

 ## Logging
 [x] use loggers in both go server and ruby server
 - create separate loggers: INFO, DEBUG1, DEBUG2

 ## Get rid of Json in GoRack::Server
+[x] get rid of Json serialisation
+[x] parse request similarly to rack_response parser in gorack_server.go
 - use \0 terminated strings
-- parse request similarly to rack_response parser in gorack_server.go

 ## Embed resources
 - so there's no dependencies